How to Change an LLC Name in Texas? (Step by Step Guide)

 Fax: (512) 463-5709

-Mail filings can be paid by check or money orders.
-These payments should be made payable to the "Secretary of State."
-When filing by fax, attach a fax cover sheet and credit card information (Form 807).
+Mail filings can be paid by check or money order, made payable to the "Secretary of State."
+If you're filing by fax, attach a fax cover sheet and credit card information (Form 807).

 "After changing your LLC name with the Secretary of State, your old LLC name remains unchanged everywhere else.
 Essentially, the name change only applies to one aspect of the state government, necessitating updates across all other platforms."